Embracing Joy After Multiple Miscarriages

-Even with the additional boost of progesterone, and the frequent ob/gyn visits because I was considered high risk due to my age and my previous miscarriages, I still felt like it was all a dream.
+Even with the additional boost of progesterone, and the frequent OB-GYN visits because I was considered high risk due to my age and my previous miscarriages, it all still felt like a dream.
 I experienced no morning sickness, which seemed like an omen of doom rather than a blessing.
 And even as my waist expanded and I finally acknowledged in a crying freak out to my husband that I needed to buy maternity clothes, I still vacillated between believing that I was finally going to have a baby and thinking something awful would happen and I would never be a mother.

 In those early weeks of my fourth pregnancy, each time I saw some spotting in my underwear, I caught my breath and got weepy.
 Through the first trimester, I took multiple pregnancy tests to reassure myself I was still pregnant.
 It was ridiculous, of course, because I knew the pregnancy hormones stayed elevated for a while even after a miscarriage.
 Still, the positive pregnancy tests, like the monthly ultrasounds, offered me the tangible comfort that I needed, especially when the statistics were against me.